Marwa M. Hassoun*

 Life Beyond the Law

-In her spare time, Marwa enjoys traveling, gardening, creative writing and anything to do with astrophysics and space exploration.
+In her spare time, Marwa enjoys anything to do with astrophysics and space exploration, arts and crafts with her twin daughters, and crosswords.

 Marwa is fluent in Arabic.